How can we help you?

 Please check this out directly with your private health fund provider.

 Access to specialist dental treatment is limited.
 However, the Adelaide Dental Hospital (ADH), provides some specialist dental treatment such as orthodontics, specialist restorative care and oral surgery.
-To access any of these specialist services, a referral is needed from a dental clinic.
+A referral from an SA dental clinic is needed to access any of these specialist services.

 Contacting your closest clinic is always the first step.
 If your treatment can be provided at the ADH, staff at your local clinic can speak with you about the referral and assessment process, any costs and likely waiting times.